 It is the CNA’s responsibility to keep documentation of all in-services received.
 If the employer does not provide the in-service it is the CNA’s responsibility to obtain the in-services.

-Every 2 years, in-service hours shall include: Bloodborne Pathogens, Infection Control; Domestic Violence; Documentation & Legal Aspects for CNAs; Resident Rights; Communication with impaired clients; CPR skills; and Medical Error Prevention/Safety.
+The biennial renewal in-service hours shall include: Blood-borne Pathogens, Infection Control; Domestic Violence; Documentation & Legal Aspects for CNAs; Resident Rights; Communication with impaired clients; CPR skills; and Medical Error Prevention/Safety.
 A CNA’s agency or facility may require their employees to complete specific in-service hours as part of their employment.